tdauth/the-siege-of-minas-tirith/README.md

 You can repick your hero and he/she will keep the XP and items.

-Every player has to train units and control the shared player which is either Gondor or Mordor.
+Every player has to train units which spawn automatically and cost only food.
-Gondor can build defense structures to protect the city like Trebuchets.
+Minas Tirith players can control Gates and Trebuchets to defend the city.
 The gates of the city can be opened/closed by Gondor players.
-Mordor has to push into the city by destroying the gates to reach the White Tree.

 Killing hostile units and heroes gives the players gold.
 There is no automatic income.